matt-curtis/developer.sketchapp.com/_reference/MSRect.md

 ---
 title: MSRect
+summary: Represents a size and position of a layer on the screen.
+See MSLayer for more information.
 rels:
   - GKRect
   - MSLayer
 ---

 Represents a size and position of a layer on the screen.
 See [MSLayer](/docs/MSLayer/) for more information